hyoungjungyi/hyoungjungyi/README.md

 📫 Connect with Me
 Feel free to reach out to discuss AI, HCI, or any potential collaboration!
-Let’s make an impact together.
+Let’s make an impact together - ruby3672@korea.ac.kr